neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

     the documentation of the Python client for each provider for details.

-Weaviate retrievers
+Weaviate Retrievers
 -------------------

 .. note::

-    In order to import this retriever, you must install the Weaviate Python client:
+    In order to import this retriever, the Weaviate Python client must be installed:
     `pip install weaviate-client`